In General

 Other Stuff

-Windows will be Plexiglas, fortunately, I can make it a tad easier by modeling the original version with square windows.
+• Windows - Will probably be made from Plexiglas, fortunately, I can make it a tad easier by modeling the original version with square windows.
+The difficult thing to figure out the best way to make an acceptable looking rubber.

-Being a subway car, I also plan on having operating doors, will probably use airplane R/C servos, modified as mentioned below.
+• Doors - Being a subway car, I also plan on having operating doors.
+I will probably use airplane R/C servos, modified as mentioned below.
 Switches to operate the doors will be on the riding car controller, as well as push button switches in the leading end operators cab.

-We will also need working roll signs too.
-I will use paper and modified small R/C servos to move em.
+• Rolls Signs - We also need working roll signs too.
+I will use paper and modified small R/C servos to animate them.
 Paper is easy to print on once they are designed using Corel Draw.
 When I say modified, I bypass the R/C control part of the servo, and just use it as a motor!
 The switch to operate the roll signs will be in the leading end cab.
 Even tho this is planed as a #7 IRT car, I might make a roll sign for the line number too, maybe....

 Tools